fastn-community/business-card-old/feedback.md

 Not that this is a site that is built with fastn
 They are two different messages

-4. Remove the license from the top.
+4. Remove the license from the top. - Fixed
-5. Also the sidebar that shows when we click on the link is the main sidebar, show it when i visit the page.
+5. Also the sidebar that shows when we click on the link is the main sidebar, show it when i visit the page. - Added links into sidebar.
 > Why are we hiding stuff is totally beyond me.
 Also its kind of wrong, what does build mean?
-Use the two button CTAs as the link on the sidebar as well
+Use the two button CTAs as the link on the sidebar as well - Fixed
-6. put both the important links on sidebar and delete the garbage contribute button
+6. put both the important links on sidebar and delete the garbage contribute button - Fixed
 > (our end user does not care about contribute, but we are always showing that)
-7. Of the two, add to existing is the primary cta, and create site is secondary
+7. Of the two, add to existing is the primary cta, and create site is secondary - Fixed
 8. make the top of the site look like hero section
 9. Get rid of sidebar, we have only three pages, the links can be in the header,
 > why do we need the sidebar?